Code Scope of Action:

 ^include( item|group )^

-Includes a single item or note (with its default template) in the web page for the current note.
-From v5.9.2, the scope may be group scope instead, either from an attribute holding a list of paths or a function returning such a list.
+Includes a single item or group notes, using their default template(s), in the web page for the current note.
+The scope may also be set from an attribute holding a list of paths or a function returning such a list.

 ^include( item|group, template )^